 HUGO DE PRATO FLORIDO (ca. 1262-1322).
 Sermones dominicales super evangelia et epistolas.
 [Reutlingen: Michael Greyff, ca. 1478].

-Third or fourth edition of this sermon collection, which was very popular in the later Middle Ages, and one of the earliest books produced by the prototypographer of Reutlingen.
+One of the earliest books produced by the prototypographer of Reutlingen.
 Michael Greyff, who probably learned printing in Strassburg, established his shop in Reutlingen ca. 1476 and printed there until the end of the fifteenth century.
 His first types, the ones used in this book, were closely related to types used in Strassburg.
-Greyff, who was probably a native of Reutlingen, was the father of Sebastian Gryphius, the celebrated Lyonese printer of the sixteenth century.
+Greyff, who was probably a native of Reutlingen, was the father of Sebastian Gryphius, the celebrated Lyonnese printer of the sixteenth century.

 Although the British Museum acquired a copy of this edition in July 1867, the description of it was accidentally omitted from part II of BMC.
-The collations given by BSB-Ink. and Polain call for a final quire in nine leaves, but the present copy, like the Nakles copy (Christie's New York, 17 April 2000, lot 70), has a regular quire 31 of ten leaves, all printed.
+The collations given by BSB-Ink. and Polain call for a final quire in nine leaves, but the present copy has a regular quire 31 of ten leaves, all printed.